clxrffdman/cmpm121-F-garden/README.md

 ### F0 Requirements

 - [F0.a] You control a character moving on a 2D grid.
   - Same as previous, but grid changed to use ArrayBuffer in 1D format.
+We have also adjusted the grid size to be smaller.
 - [F0.b] You advance time in the turn-based simulation manually.
   - Same as previous.
 - [F0.c] You can reap (gather) or sow (plant) plants on the grid when your character is near them.